dotnet/docs-mobile/docs/ios/app-fundamentals/images-icons/alternate-app-icons.md

 ## Adding Alternate Icons to a .NET Project

-To allow an app to switch to an alternate icon, a new `.appiconset` folder with a collection of icon images will need to be included in the project's asset catalog.
+To allow an app to switch to an alternate icon, a new `.appiconset` folder with a collection of icon images will need to be included in the project's asset catalog:

-Do the following:

 1. Open the project's asset catalog (**Assets.xcassets**) in Finder: